BestTimesToVisit.com Logo

 activity

-Experience the magic of St. Moritz in winter by ice skating or walking across the frozen lake.
-The crisp mountain air and the dazzling white landscape create an unforgettable scene, with the surrounding snow-capped peaks providing a dramatic backdrop.
+Experience the magic of St. Moritz in winter by ice skating or walking across the vast, frozen lake.
+The crisp mountain air and the stunning backdrop of snow-capped peaks create an unforgettable scene.
+Rent skates or simply enjoy a leisurely stroll, perhaps stopping for a warming Glühwein at one of the lakeside huts.

 Best time: Dec-Mar